aws/iot-atlas/content/designs/command/_index.md

     "status": "REQUEST"
 }
 ```
-  The component also tracks the message `DEADBEEF` as issued and outstanding for the device.
+  The component also tracks the message's transaction ID of `DEADBEEF`, as issued and outstanding for the device.

-2. The device received the message, activates `motor 1`, and responds to a topic to which the component is subscribed, which receives it after a period of time:
+2. The device receives the message from topic `deviceID/commands`, activates `motor 1`, and responds with an acknowledgement on the topic `deviceID/commands/ack` to which the component is subscribed.
+The component receives the following acknowledgment after a period of time:
 ```json
    {
        "tid": "DEADBEEF",
        "status": "SUCCESS"
    }
 ```
-  The device no longer tracks the command request.
-The component maps the `SUCCESS` value to the transaction ID of `DEADBEEF` and removes that from its outstanding requests, signifying it has completed.
+3. The device no longer tracks the command request.
+The component maps the `SUCCESS` value to the transaction ID of `DEADBEEF` and removes the transaction from the list of outstanding requests, signifying the command has completed.
 A result of `FAILURE` might indicate a physical device problem to be investigated.

 ---
 #### A component issues a request to a device to actuate a motor, but the device is offline

-1. The component send the *request* message to a topic to which the device is subscribed:
+1. The component sends the command request message to the `deviceID/commands` topic to which the device is subscribed:
 ```json
 {
     "cmd": "MOTOR_1_ON",